edzaga/sql-course/lectures/week1/lecture1.rst

-Lecture 1 - Program development
+Lecture 1 - Relational Databases: The relational model
 -------------------------------

 A **program** is a text file that contains